 “I always thought of photography as a naughty thing to do -- that was one of my favorite things about it, and when I first did it, I felt very perverse.”
-Yes I agree, photography not only inspires one to be creative but it also encourages a person to explore to be able to capture more beautiful images and to take on subjects which would be reflecting one’s personal thoughts, beliefs, desires and perception of the world.
+Yes, I agree, photography not only inspires one to be creative but it also encourages a person to explore to be able to capture more beautiful images and to take on subjects that would be reflecting one’s personal thoughts, beliefs, desires, and perception of the world.

 The Camera and its Predatory Act